-Essentially, and as mentioned by Wendy Boswell (2017), search engines are quite complicated but are at their base level software programs that utilise search terms to search through websites.
-Boswell (2017) further says:
+Essentially, and as mentioned by Wendy Boswell, search engines are quite complicated, but are at their base level they are just software programs that utilise search terms to search through websites.

 Why is SEO important for your website?

-SEO benefits you in the long-term as quality traffic is gained from patience and best practice.
-It costs nothing to implement and is more so a time investment.
-But it if your website ranks high organically, it creates the perception a website is an authority in a certain area if you are able to rank high enough.
+SEO benefits you in the long-term as quality traffic is leads to better conversions and more sales for you website or business.
+It costs nothing to implement a great SEO strategy, just a regular investment in content and understanding SEO best practices.
+Remember, if your website ranks high organically, it creates the perception that your website is an authority in a certain area.

 Now that you know what SEO is and why it benefits you in the long run.
 Why not take a look at our offer below!
 We also have more blog posts for you to look at.
 Lastly, if you are looking for a digital marketing agency drop us a line, we'd love to discuss how we can help you.